SF-WDI-LABS/build-your-own-ruby-gem/README.md

 ```
 $ irb
 2.2.5 :001 > require "barkingmad"
- => BarkingMad
+ => true
 2.2.5 :002 > BarkingMad.potato
  => "potato!"
 ```

-**Keep in Mind**: You can still use the `ruby path/to/barkingmad.rb` command.And the old way of "loading" ruby code into your REPL stills works as well.
+**Keep in Mind**: You can still use the `ruby path/to/barkingmad.rb` command.
+And the old way of "loading" ruby code into your REPL stills works as well.

 ```
 $ irb
 2.2.5 :001 > load "path/to/barkingmad.rb"
-=> BarkingMad
+=> true
 ```